hyperledger-labs/blockchain-analyzer/README.md

 ## Getting Started

 To get started with the project, clone the git repository.
-It is important that you place it under $GOPATH/src/github.com
+It is important that you place it under `$GOPATH/src/github.com`
 ```
 cd $GOPATH/src/github.com
 git clone https://github.com/balazsprehoda/hyperledger-elastic.git
 ```

+This project provides a simple way of installing and trying out the main features, just to see its purpose.
+First, make sure that `GOPATH` is set correctly.
+Then, in the top directory of the project (`hyperledger-elastic`), run
+* `make basic` to build and run components with a basic configuration, or
+* `make multichannel` to build and run components with a more complex configuration.

+After setting up the project, navigate to http://localhost:5601 to see the Kibana dashboards and the blockchain data.
+Click on "dashboards" on the left.
+Since no default index pattern is selected yet, Kibana is going to take you to the index pattern management site.
+Here, click "fabricbeat-\*", then the black star in the top-right corner.
+After this, you can click the dashboards menu and select the dashboard you wish to inspect.

+You can stop the fabricbeat agent with `Ctrl+C`, and bring down the whole network and remove generated data by issuing
+* `make destroy-basic` to stop basic network and remove generated data, or
+* `make destroy-multichannel` to stop multichannel network and remove generated data.

+For a manual setup, follow the instructions provided in [Basic_example.md](https://github.com/balazsprehoda/hyperledger-elastic/tree/test-build-path/Basic_example.md) or [Multichannel_example.md](https://github.com/balazsprehoda/hyperledger-elastic/tree/test-build-path/Multichannel_example.md).
+For more customizable setup, please see the next sections on this page.

 ## Fabric Network